Gouffé Case: Investigation

-Perpetrators
+The perpetrators

-Michel Eyraud was born in Saint-Étienne on 30 March 1843, was the son of merchants.
-He married a 19-year-old girl on March 17, 1870, but he proved a violent, fickle husband and soon left his wife to take up a career of "adventurer".
-In 1863 he became involved once in the French Army and gained the rank of corporal of Jägers during the Maximilian Affair, before walking out of the military.
-Afterward Eyraud engaged in criminal activities involving fraud.
+Michel Eyraud was born in Saint-Étienne on 30 March 1843, the son of merchants.
+He married a 19-year-old girl on March 17, 1870, but after proving himself a violent, fickle husband he soon left his wife to take up a career of "adventure".
+In 1863 he enlisted in the French Army and gained the rank of corporal of Jägers during the Maximilian Affair.
+After leaving the military Eyraud engaged in various criminal activities, including fraud.

-Gabrielle Bompard was born in 1868, The daughter of an easy metal trader of the north of France, Bompard was described as being small and rather nice but having a confusing character, perhaps due to a youth spoilt by a selfish father.
-In spite of her youth, she was nevertheless dragged down by her a reputation for debauchery.
+Gabrielle Bompard was born in 1868 in northern France.
+The daughter of a metal dealer, Bompard was described as having a nice but rather confusing character, possibly due to having been spoilt by her widowed father.
+In spite of her youth, she had nevertheless already gained a reputation for debauchery.

-Arrest and process (trial)
+Arrest and trial

-Bompard left Eyraud in San Francisco and came back to France, where she was imprisoned on 22 January 1890.
+Bompard left Eyraud in San Francisco and returned to France, where she was imprisoned on 22 January 1890.
 First she disclaimed any participation in Gouffé's murder, but she ended up cracking and started to tell everything in detail.
 Meanwhile, Eyraud continued his living by engaging in fraudulent activities between the US, Canada and Mexico.
 In June 1890, having avoided French policemen on several occasions, he was finally arrested in Havana.

-Both criminals were judged in December 1890.
+Both criminals stood trial in December 1890.
 Although defended by the famous lawyer Félix Decori, Eyraud was sentenced to death.
-He was guillotined on 3 February 1891, by the executioner Louis Deibler.
+He was guillotined in Paris on 3 February 1891, by the executioner Louis Deibler.